 My vet created a vitamin tincture consisting of vitamins A and D that I could administer as a liquid through a dropper.
 Sasha received 3 to 5 drops per day without any fuss!

-Vitamin D is known to reduce angiogenesis, which means that it minimizes the blood supply to tumors.
-If you are interested in adding vitamin therapy to your pet’s cancer management plan, discuss vitamin tinctures or supplements with your vet.
+Vitamin D reduces angiogenesis, which means that it minimizes the blood supply to tumors.
+Be sure to discuss suitable vitamin tinctures or supplements with your vet.